 4) Get a gate

 Gates are often required by law if you build a swimming pool.
-Jameson says, “[Gates] are often required to insure a home with a pool.”
-He recommends gates that are self-closing and self-latching with a childproof latch.
+Jameson says, “[Gates] is often required to insure a home with a pool.”
+He recommends self-closing gates and self-latching with a childproof latch.

 5) Review your limits